 Self-compassion: Noticing when you are being hard on yourself and practicing kind and compassionate self-talk.
 (Imagine what you would say to a friend when they are having a difficult time and practicing saying that to yourself.)

 Connecting with your loved ones: Spending quality fun time outside of work and school to connect and recharge.
 I recommend unplugging during certain times or for certain activities (eg., eating dinner, going to the park).

 - Deep breathing (eg., inhale for 3, exhale for 6)

 I often tell my clients that when life gets stressful, that is the time to really ramp up your self-care.
 Even when you feel like you just don’t have time for anything else, remember that even just a few minutes a day of nourishing self-care can make a world of a difference!

-If you are interested in starting therapy so you can learn more about self-care and begin improving your relationship with yourself and others , please feel free to contact me at firstname.lastname@example.org.
+If you are interested in learning more about Covid and mental health and starting therapy so you can learn more about self-care and improving your relationship with yourself and others , please feel free to contact me at firstname.lastname@example.org.